 You can take a bus from the Mapusa bus stand to Mandrem Beach & the distance between them is 20km approx. The bus will charge you around Rs.20 per person and drop you within a few moments of walking distance from Mandrem beach.

 Mandrem to Arambol Beach

 If you love long walks & I am sure that you do.
 Then you can walk along the beach.
 The distance between Mandrem beach to Arambol beach is 3km approx. So it would roughly take you around 40mins to cover.

 If you don’t want to bother your legs much, you go on the roadside to take a bus to Arambol.
 The bus would charge around Rs.10 – Rs.15.

 Mandrem to Morjim Beach

-If you’re willing to take a bus then, that would be a pretty convenient option too.
-It would cost you around somewhere Rs.20 approx.
+If you’re willing to take a bus, that would be a convenient option.
+However, it would cost you around somewhere Rs.20 approx.